Honoring Our Jewish Community

 Pinellas County is home to the second largest Jewish population in Florida.
 We recognize the rich diversity amongst this community and are committed to respecting their unique beliefs, values and traditions along with supporting their families in these journeys.
 Our spiritual coordinators and local rabbis and funeral homes work together to provide guidance, relieve suffering and honor the rituals of the Jewish Burial Society after a loved one dies.
 Volunteers may also be called in for added support.

 In accordance with Jewish values, we participate in trainings with local and national Jewish organizations to be able to provide the best care and service.

-Suncoast Hospice holds the Jewish Hospice Certification through the National Institute of Jewish Hospice and updates our training annually as our certification continues.
+Suncoast Hospice holds the Jewish Hospice Certification through the National Institute for Jewish Hospice and updates our training annually as our certification continues.